engineeredarts/tritium_remote/README.md

 - Connects to a running Tritium system via the Gateway node, initially by WebSocket only
 - Uses GraphQL to send commands and request data

+Implemented in Rust but with bindings to

+- Python
+- C/C++

 ## APIs

 # Sequence playback